 The Northwoods Land Trust owns conservation properties throughout our service area.
-These lands come through outright donations, transfers from other organizations, and in limited cases, purchases.
+These lands come through outright donations from individuals and families, transfers from other organizations, and in limited cases, purchases.
 These lands are open to the public, with use guidelines in place.

 NWLT has also transferred or gifted lands to other organizations and municipalities to allow for more localized management and stewardship.

 #1 Interstate Falls (gifted it to the Town of Kimball)

 #8 Wallmann-Holtzer Nature Preserve (transferred to the Big Portage Lake Riparian Owner’s Association)

 #12 Sack Lake Hemlocks Old-Growth Forest